imagekit-samples/quickstart/android/README.md

 Node server will run at `http://localhost:8080`.

-### Important Note
+> #### Recommendation
-For ease for loading file, `app/src/main/java/io/imagekit/imagekitdemo/FileUtils.kt` can be imported into your project and used like it is demonstrated in `app/src/main/java/io/imagekit/imagekitdemo/UploadFileActivity.kt`.
+> For ease for loading file, `app/src/main/java/io/imagekit/imagekitdemo/FileUtils.kt` can be imported into your project and used like it is demonstrated in `app/src/main/java/io/imagekit/imagekitdemo/UploadFileActivity.kt`.

 # Demo Features Code Samples